 In Starnes, Supreme Court Justice Beatty dissented and wrote that after a child is emancipated (turns eighteen or graduates from high school, whichever comes later), the family court no longer has jurisdiction under South Carolina legislation to order a parent to pay education expenses.
-As noted by the dissent, the family court could not ordered married parents to pay for a child’s college.
+As noted by the dissent, the family court could not order married parents to pay for a child’s college.
 Therefore, the dissent concluded that ordering a divorced parent to pay for college violates equal protection under the Constitution because there is no “legitimate reason to treat treating separated, divorced, or unmarried parents and their children differently than their intact counterparts.”

 Divorce Attorneys in Charleston, South Carolina